Continuing with The Art of Homemaking series. In Coming into Your Own as a Homemaker, I share my personal story for a bit of homemaking inspiration.

 As I get older my confidence builds.

 I smile to think of ever haven felt small to care for a home.
-These spaces are our canvas for which to create in.
-Be proud, be bold each day as you go about your work.
+These spaces are our canvas for which to create.
+Be proud, and be bold each day as you go about your work.
 Because it matters.

 This week if you encounter a negative comment toward your work as a homemaker or as a mother.
 I offer you these words by Chesterton, he writes